microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Microsoft.Graph.Beta.Identity.DirectoryManagement.md

 ### [Get-MgBetaDirectoryRoleTemplate](Get-MgBetaDirectoryRoleTemplate.md)
 Retrieve the properties and relationships of a directoryroletemplate object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaDirectoryRoleTemplateById](Get-MgBetaDirectoryRoleTemplateById.md)
 Return the directory objects specified in a list of IDs.
-Some common uses for this function are to:
+Some common uses for this function are to: This API is available in the following national cloud deployments.

 ### [Get-MgBetaDirectoryRoleTemplateCount](Get-MgBetaDirectoryRoleTemplateCount.md)
 Get the number of the resource